 Denali, also called Mount McKinley, is the tallest mountain in North America.
 The mountain reaches a summit of 20,310 feet (6,190 m).
 Denali is ranked third on prominence amongst all mountains around the world while also being the third most isolated summit.

-Mount Everest in Sagarmāthā National Park is the highest point on earth; however, Denali is the tallest mountain based on vertical rise.
+Mount Everest in Sagarmāthā National Park is the highest point on earth; however, Denali is the tallest mountain based on the vertical rise.
 Mount Everest has a vertical rise of 12,000 feet (3,700 m) from its base at 17,000 feet (5,200 m) to the peak, whereas Denali rises 18,000 feet (5,500 m) from its base to the peak.

 Whereas Mount Everest is one of the Seven Natural Wonders of the World, Denali is one of the Seven Natural Wonders of North America and one of the official Seven Summits.
 Accordingly, it is a sought-after peak to climb.